PatriciaJuane/MultiplatformApp/README.md

 1. npm start or ng serve -> for executing the web app

 2. tns run android -> for executing the mobile Android app (you need an Android emulator or an Android device, both with the Nativescript playground app installed).

+## Personal Comments
+This was my first application developed with Nativescript and Firebase, and now I'm definitely a huge fan of both technologies.
+Thank you very much for taking the time to look at this repository!
+Best regards,
+Patricia